microsoft/pgtoolsservice/README.md

-# PostgreSQL Tools Service
+# Open Source Databases Tools Service
-The PostgreSQL Tools Service is an application that provides core functionality for various PostgreSQL Server tools.
+The Open Source Databases Tools Service is an application that provides core functionality for various PostgreSQL and MySQL Server tools.
 These features include the following:
 * Connection management
 * Language Service support using VS Code protocol
 * Query execution and resultset management